sonjaove/progg-and-DS-from-IITM/TDS_notes/data_sourcing/data_sourcing.md

 $$(".ipc-metadata-list-summary-item")// this command will give a list.
 ```

-nd this will give the info of all the 250 movies.
+nd this will get the info of all the 250 movies.

 ![alt text](image-1.png)